-The chart above was made in the astrology software I use, TimePassages.
-All of the lines crisscrossing in the middle of the circle are aspects between two points.
+In the chart above, all of the lines crisscrossing in the middle of the circle are aspects, specific angles, between two points.

 Think of aspects as relationships between two points, such as two planets.
 Depending on the aspect, or size of the angle, these relationships can be friendly or stormy, although every type of aspect has its drawbacks and its potential for personal growth.

 The blue lines in your chart symbolize soft aspects which are characterized as harmonious types of relationships.

 Two main types of soft aspects are trines and sextiles and they depict relationships where there is rapport and support.

 These types of aspects seem agreeable and the placements involved, such as two planets, may cooperate well, with one supporting and encouraging the goal and desires of the other.

 Hard aspects are considered the most difficult types of aspects and these are often shown as red lines in your chart.

 Two types of hard aspects are called squares and oppositions and they represent relationships that seem anywhere from tense to nearly impossible.

 Of course, these aspects aren’t necessarily “bad,” Where there is friction there is the spark to grow, and where there is agreement there can also be stagnation.

 It just depends on how you work with what you have!

-One last vital style of astrology chart line to understand is the degree lines.
+One last vital style of astrology chart line to understand is the degree lines, or marks.

 In Western Astrology, astrological charts are circular.
 And, as you learned in geometry class, circles are measured in degrees.

 Birth charts are no different.

 Just like every other circle, your chart can be divided into 360°.

 These degrees are used in astrology to describe the exact placements of anything from the planets to the nodes to the house lines themselves.

 When you look at your chart, the degree lines are marked on the outer circle.